Partner Visa or Spouse Visa in Israel – Overview

 The gradual process is a name for a long bureaucratic process, through which foreign spouses or partners of Israelis can obtain stay permits in Israel (partner visas), in a gradual manner.

-In the gradual process, the couple will be required to periodically prove the honesty of the relationship.
+In the gradual process, the couple will be required to periodically prove the honesty of the relationship and their shared center of life in Israel.
 This is done through interviews, submission of relationship proofs (such as shared photos and recommendation letters), and center-of-life documents.

 The process in its entirety (from initial visa until eligibility to Israeli citizenship or permanent residency) ranges between ~4.5 years to 7+ years in length, depending on the marital status of the couple.